-Application deadline: Feb.
-1.
+Application deadline: January 15

 Applicants must have a B.S. degree in pharmacy, a B.S. degree in pharmaceutical sciences, or higher.
 (A degree in a discipline related to marketing, management, economics, or other health-related field may also be considered for admission upon demonstration of a commitment to pursuing a career in the field of pharmacy or the pharmaceutical industry.)
 College transcripts with a minimum of a B average (3.0 on a 4.0 scale) are required.
 Applicants must take and submit the scores from either the GRE or the GMAT.
-International applicants also must take the TOEFL examination and score at least 600 (paperbased test), 100 on the internet-based test, or 250 on the computer-based test.
-Three letters of recommendation, an interview, a resume, and a statement of purpose are used to evaluate candidates.
+International applicants also must meet the University of Mississippi language proficiency standards.
+Two letters of recommendation, an interview, a resume, and a statement of purpose are used to evaluate candidates.